lutzlobo/cs/README.md

-# cs-books
+# cs

-Exercises, notes and other things CS books related.
+Exercises, notes and other things CS related.